Positivity and representations of surface groups: Triples, Tripods and metrics

+When~$t$ is a tripod, this definition agrees with the one of the previous paragraph thanks to the second item of Proposition~\ref{pro:diameter}.

-As an immediate corollary of Proposition~\ref{pro:diameter} and Proposition~\ref{pro:dm-complete}, we have \begin{coro} The diamond metric takes finite values and is complete.
-Moreover if the sequence of positive triples $\seq{t}$ converges to a tripod $\tau$, then $\seqm{g_{t_m}}$ converges to $g_\tau$ on every compact of the diamond $V_\tau$. \end{coro} The following are two contractions properties of the diamond metric that we shall use in the sequel,
+As an immediate corollary of Proposition~\ref{pro:diameter} and Proposition~\ref{pro:dm-complete}, we have \begin{coro} The diamond metric is complete.
+Moreover if a sequence of positive triples $\seq{t}$ converges to a tripod $\tau$, then $\seqm{g_{t_m}}$ converges to $g_\tau$ on every compact of the diamond $V_\tau$. \end{coro} The following Propositions~\ref{pro:Acontract2} and~\ref{pro:contract2} are two contractions properties of the diamond metrics that we shall use in the sequel.